Why is balsamic vinegar good for you?

 But let’s talk about cooking – the more common use of vinegar than treating diseases.
 In particular, a combination of vinegar and starch has been used by people around the world.
 In Japan, for example, vinegar with a high glycemic index (GI) is used in sushi, and the Italians have a long history of dipping bread in balsamic vinegar.

 British celebrity chef Jamie Oliver, who is also an anti-obesity advocate, recommends adding balsamic vinegar to all pasta dishes to make them healthier.
 However, pasta is a starchy food that is known to contribute to obesity and raise blood sugar levels.
-Why then would Jamie recommend it?
+Why then would he recommend it?

 There’s something called the acetic acid in balsamic vinegar.
 It not only slows down the absorption of glucose from the pasta but also helps to control hunger.
 Adding 2 tablespoons of balsamic vinegar to your pasta can reduce blood sugar fluctuations after a meal by about 20%.